camzillajs101/CloudBoost-docs-JS/JavaScript CloudBoost/README.md

     }
 });
 ```
 Notice you use the other variable, `query`, and the method `.find`.
-The methods are the same as the `.save` method, except that `list` is an array of all of the rows in the table.
-Also, no `.save` method is required because no data was pushed.
+The methods are the same as `.save`, except that `list` is an array of all of the rows in the table.
+Also, no `.save` method is required because no data was pushed to CloudBoost.<br>

 3. **Changing data** uses both methods, `PUT` and `GET`.
 First you must find the row you want to change.
 I'm going to use the `.findById` method (see Methods of querying section).
 ```JavaScript
 query.findById('id',{